microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_Breakpoint" class="anchor"></a>Breakpoint

-Information about a Breakpoint created in setBreakpoints, setFunctionBreakpoints, setInstructionBreakpoints, or setDataBreakpoints.
+Information about a breakpoint created in `setBreakpoints`, `setFunctionBreakpoints`, `setInstructionBreakpoints`, or `setDataBreakpoints` requests.

 ```typescript
 interface Breakpoint {